Metaswitch/clearwater-readthedocs/docs/Clearwater_Configuration_Options_Reference.md

 * `apply_default_ifcs` - when set to 'Y' Clearwater will apply any default iFCs specified by the operator in the `/etc/clearwater/default_ifcs.xml` file to initial requests who have no applicable iFCs associated with them.
 This option is not enabled by default.
 * `reject_if_no_matching_ifcs` - when set to 'Y' Clearwater will reject any initial requests that don't have any matching iFCs that can be applied to them.
 This option is not enabled by default.
 * `dummy_app_server` - this field allows the name of a dummy application server to be specified.
 If an iFC contains this dummy application server, then no application server will be invoked when this iFC is triggered.
+* `http_acr_logging` when set to 'Y', Clearwater will log the bodies of HTTP requests made to Ralf.
+This provides additional diagnostics, but increases the volume of data sent to SAS.

 ### Experimental options